Find a childminder

-Many childminders are parents themselves and the care will be in the 'family' home.
-This type of care is ideal if parents would like their child cared for in an informal family setting.
+Many childminders are parents themselves, and the care will be in the 'family' home.
+This type of care is ideal if parents want their child cared for in an informal family setting.

 Childminders can make the most of local parks, playgrounds, toy libraries, drop-in groups and children and family centres.
 Often children make good friends with the other children who go to their childminder.